Jnana Prabodhini Prashala: Academics and Co-Curricular Activities

 The courses include mathematics, science, social science, English, Sanskrit, Marathi and Hindi.
 However, apart from academic courses, the school gives special attention to self-expression arts such as drama, sculpture, painting, elocution and speech, music, which includes vocal as well as instrumental (tabla and harmonium) and dance.

 The school follows a scheme of continuous evaluation, which includes weekly tests, term end examinations, quarterly examinations, assignments and projects.
 It was one of the pioneers to introduce project-based learning in India.
 Student from Class 5 to Class 10, have to do an annual project each year.
 In class 5, the students have to complete a collection based project.
 In Class 6, they have to do projects which require model building and practical experiments.
 In Class 7, students have to complete a list of tasks within the stipulated time period.
 These tasks include writing book reviews, presenting before a large unknown group, learning and demonstrating new arts such as "Bandhni", weaving, making sculptures, memorizing long texts in four different languages etc. These tasks have been prepared under the banner of "Gunavikas Yojana" or development of life skills.
 This development helps the student to pursue the greater academic and extra-academic demands in his/her higher classes.
-In class 8, students are expected to do an open ended project in linguistics.
-In class 9, they have to conduct a research study in the field of science.
-In class 10, students have to do futurological studies of various social systems are institutes.
+In class 8, students are expected to do an open ended project in Science.
+In class 9, they study futurology and enrol themselves in various SPGs (Special Purpose Groups), which are linked with the futurology project.
+Students choose various SPGs like Economics, Energy, Psychology, Public Health, Environment, etc. In class 10, students choose any of the previous or a new project by themselves.
 The school is perhaps the only one in India to encourage futurology projects in class 10.

 Along with this, students at Jnana Prabodhini are known for their involvement in every aspects other than curricular studies.
 The highly disciplined and organised Dhol-Barchi pathak is a main attraction in the Ganeshotsav.
 Jnana Prabodhini began e-learning in July 2011.